 The first adjustment layer that we’ll create is a curves layer.
 Create an RGB curve like the one shown below.

-A red curve like this.
+And a red curve like this.

 And a green curve like this.

-Finally, a blue curve like this.
+And a blue curve like this.

 Next, add a levels adjustment layer and set the shadows output to 50, which will really lighten the photo and give it a hazy look.